 In 2018 concern was expressed by several members that the Society had drifted from its original aims in respect of the discussion of planning and other major issues in the Village.
 Following discussion with members, the Rules of the Society have been amended to ensure that there will be time made available for members to discuss and express their views on any matter of concern to the Village.

-In view of the now limited activity of the Benson Community Association which did such great work in support of the Village in the latter part of the 1900s, the Society is investigating other ways in which it can increase its support of the Village and its many organisations and clubs, in part by increasing its level of grants and donations.
+In view of the demise of the Benson Community Association which did such great work in support of the Village in the latter part of the 1900s, the Society is investigating other ways in which it can increase its support of the Village and its many organisations and clubs, in part by increasing its level of grants and donations.

 It is very pleasing to note that after almost 50 years the Society is still going strong with over 150 members, finding ways to discuss and take action to keep Benson a lively and welcoming place to live, while still enjoying the comradeship of its members at the eight monthly Friday evening social meetings.
 It is a tribute to the founder members, some of whom still regularly attend our meetings.